 Fibromyalgia Symptoms Checklist: Sensory Symptoms

-- Sensitivity to light – Bright lights can be painful and trigger a symptom flare-up.
+- Light sensitivity – Bright lights can be painful and trigger a symptom flare-up.
 Glare from computer screens and mobile devices may also contribute.

 - Sensitivity to smells – Chemical smells or even strong natural smells may elicit a painful response and lead to a symptom flare-up.

-- Sensitivity to sounds – Loud, sudden, or repetitive sounds may be difficult to ignore or even become painful, causing additional symptoms to flare.
+- Sound sensitivity – Loud, sudden, or repetitive sounds may be difficult to ignore or even become painful, causing additional symptoms to flare.

 - Sensitivity to touch – Even a gentle caress may feel painful, potentially causing strained relationships with loved ones.